 But, I do believe wholeheartedly that its flaws are worth it.
 Most of these issues are ones that you can conquer over time, just as I have (for the most part).
 If you have passion for what you do, everything will fall into place.

 If you don’t yet work from home, what are you most afraid of?
 If you do work from home, what has been your biggest struggle so far?
-Let me know in a comment [or shoot me an e-mail at firstname.lastname@example.org] and we’ll try to work it out together!
+Connect with me on Twitter, LinkedIn, Facebook, or Instagram or comment below!